jonandernovella/prompt-engineering/exercises/image_generation.md

 The image should convey something important about your research or your area.
 The tone should match how you like to present things to a non-technical audience, so try to generate images which match material you might already have.
 The tone should likely be serius and not overly dramatic.

+**When you are done, please upload the image you have generated with the name "title_of_presentation.jpg" to [Exercise 1 - presentation splash image](https://drive.google.com/drive/folders/1cVpORd3hI_REfs7A0T5SWUCWfVt8DkQi?usp=sharing)**

 ## Excercise 2 - Career fair image for the department

 The head of your research group has received a last minute request to present your group at a career fair organized by the local university.
 Since your group leader doesn't have time to do it, the task falls to you.